mflevie1988/xero-full-stack-challenge/README.md

 • mocha
 • supertest

 Furthermore, I decided to build a simple front-end with React JS and make it a complete full-stack application.
-I have added this application to my private git repository and I have provided the git clone URL above under the instructions sections..
+I have added this application to my private git repository and I have provided the git clone URL above under the instructions sections.